prakhar1989/type-inference/README.md

 Note: This is still under construction and might have bugs.
 Come back in a month or two when its ready.

 ### REPL
-The project with an interactive Read-Eval-Print-Loop (REPL) that you can use to play with the algorithm.
+The project ships with an interactive Read-Eval-Print-Loop (REPL) that you can use to play with the algorithm.
 To build the REPL, you need OCaml installed.
-To build the project, run `make` and if all goes well, you should be good to go.
+Compile the REPL with `make` and if all goes well, you should be good to go.

 ```
 $ ./repl